massimo-guarascio/cs4e_ebids_asset/README.md

 ## Authors

-The code is developed and maintained by Massimo Guarascio, Gianlugi Folino and Nunziato Cassavia (massimo.guarascio@icar.cnr.it , gianluigi.folino@icar.cnr.it , nunziato.cassavia@icar.cnr.it)
+The code is developed and maintained by Massimo Guarascio and Nunziato Cassavia (massimo.guarascio@icar.cnr.it , nunziato.cassavia@icar.cnr.it)

 ## Video demonstration
 A video demonstration of the capabilities of EBIDS, its integration with the TIP (a MISP Network) and cooperation with other security tools (E.g., [NetGen](https://github.com/daniele-canavese/netgen)) is provided in the sub-folder "Video_Demonstration".